MicrosoftDocs/SupportArticles-docs/support/browsers/ssl-sites-cannot-find-server-error.md

 ## Symptoms

-When you use Microsoft Internet Explorer to visit a Secure Sockets Layer (SSL) Web site, "Cannot find server" is displayed the title bar, and you receive the following error message in the content pane of Internet Explorer:
+When you use Microsoft Internet Explorer to visit a Secure Sockets Layer (SSL) Web site, the error message **Cannot find server** is displayed the title bar, and you receive the following error message in the content pane of Internet Explorer:

 >The page cannot be displayed.
 >
 >The page you are looking for is currently unavailable.
 The Web site might be experiencing technical difficulties, or you may need to adjust your browser settings.